 When your blog is new, you want maximum people to find you out.

 One of the best ways is to write for blogs that already have an audience and are within the same/similar niche.

 Reserve your best posts for other blogs and not for your own.

-If you do this step right, not only will you get quality backlinks for your blog but also a free audience without much marketing effort.
+If you do guest blogging the right way, not only will you get quality backlinks for your blog but also a free audience without much marketing effort.